-The proposal offers a convincing mid/long-term development/sustainability strategy and makes realistic projections beyond the EU funding period, and the ways to mobilise other funding sources for scholarships and self-funded students; The proposal explains how the EMJMD will generate impact at institutional level (facul- ty/university), and how it enhances the internationalisation strategy of the consortium partners towards relevant stakeholders at national/European/international level; Impact and dissemination (maximum 20 points) The proposal decribes how the proposed EMJMD encourages entrepreneurship and a sense of initiative, describes how employers will be involved in course implementation in order to improve student competencies and skills and thereby enhance the employability of graduates; The proposal describes the types and methods of promotion/dissemination mechanisms, its target groups, and the concrete tasks of the partners in the awareness-raising strategy of the EMJMD.
-It explains how it plans to attract excellent students worldwide; If relevant, the proposal describes how the materials, documents and media produced will be made freely available and promoted through open licences, and does not contain dis- proportionate limitations.
+The proposal offers a convincing mid/long-term development/sustainability strategy and makes realistic projections beyond the EU funding period, and the ways to mobilise other funding sources for scholarships and self-funded students;

+The proposal explains how the EMJMD will generate impact at institutional level (faculty/university), and how it enhances the internationalisation strategy of the consortium partners towards relevant stakeholders at national/European/international level;

+- The proposal describes how the proposed EMJMD encourages entrepreneurship and a sense of initiative, describes how employers will be involved in course implementation in order to improve student competencies and skills and thereby enhance the employability of graduates; - The proposal describes the types and methods of promotion/dissemination mechanisms, its target groups, and the concrete tasks of the partners in the awareness-raising strategy of the EMJMD.
+It explains how it plans to attract excellent students worldwide; - If relevant, the proposal describes how the materials, documents and media produced will be made freely available and promoted through open licences, and does not contain disproportionate limitations.

 To be considered for funding, proposals must score at least 70 points out of a total of 100.
-Furthermore, they must score at least 75% of the maximum allocated points under the award criterion "Relevance of the project" (i.e. minimum 30 points).
+Furthermore, they must score at least 75% of the maximum allocated points under the award criterion "Relevance of the project" (i.e. minimum 30 points out of 40).
+In case of ex aequo, priority will be given to projects scoring highest under the criterion "Relevance of the project".